-How to create the perfect email [which will actually get opened]
+How to create the perfect email that actually gets opened

 The average person has two email accounts -- some of us more.
 A work one, a personal one, and maybe a more official one for important correspondence (we don’t all need our mortgage broker to see the embarrassing email moniker we chose when we were 12.)